BDC Hamburger Icon

 MyDeal smartphone homepage.
 Image source: MyDeal Australia

-This global online retailer, based in Australia, sells everything from electronics to housewares – a kind of Antipodean Amazon.
-Navigation is executed just as well on MyDeal as it is on Amazon.
-One touch takes you to MyDeal’s departments (for example, Electronics), two touches takes you to product groupings (TVs & Projectors), and three touches brings you to product types (DVD players).
+This global online retailer, based in Australia, sells everything from electronics to housewares — a kind of Antipodean Amazon.
+MyDeal’s navigation is as seamless as Amazon’s.
+One tap takes you to MyDeal’s departments (for example, Electronics), two taps take you to product groupings (TVs & Projectors) and three taps bring you to product types (DVD players).

-The website’s product images are high quality, and the fonts are large enough for easy viewing across all devices.
-The checkout process is simple and easy on all devices, and the shipping charges are immediately visible throughout the entire checkout process, not just on the final page.
+The website’s product images are high-quality and the fonts are large enough for easy viewing across all devices.
+The checkout process is straightforward and shipping charges are displayed throughout, not just on the final page.

 Takeaway: MyDeal’s desktop, mobile and app iterations look great and function well.
 Real care has been taken to provide the highest levels of functionality and ease of use across all three platforms.
-The app’s larger font size is helpful for those who may be visually impaired and those who may need reading glasses.
+The app’s larger font size is helpful for the visually impaired and those who may need reading glasses.

 7. Amazon